bigmlcom/bigmler/docs/index.rst

 Remote Resources
 ----------------
 --source SOURCE     BigML source Id
 --dataset DATASET   BigML dataset Id
 --datasets PATH     Path to a file containing a daaset Id --model MODEL       BigML model Id
---remote        Computes predictions remotely
---models PATH     Path to a file containing model/ids.
-One model per line (e.g., model/4f824203ce80053) --model_tag MODEL_TAG
-                        Retrieve models that were tagged with tag
+--remote            Computes predictions remotely --models PATH       Path to a file containing model/ids.
+One model per line (e.g., model/4f824203ce80053) --model_tag MODEL_TAG   Retrieve models that were tagged with tag

 Delete Remote Resources
 -----------------------
 --delete            Starts delete mode
---ids LIST_OF_IDS   Comma separated list of ids to be deleted --all_tag TAG    Retrieves resources that were tagged with tag to be deleted --source_tag TAG    Retrieves sources that were tagged with tag to be deleted --dataset_tag TAG   Retrieves datasets that were tagged with tag to be deleted --model_tag TAG   Retrieves models that were tagged with tag to be deleted --prediction_tag TAG   Retrieves predictions that were tagged with tag to be deleted
+--ids LIST_OF_IDS   Comma separated list of ids to be deleted --all_tag TAG       Retrieves resources that were tagged with tag to be deleted --source_tag TAG    Retrieves sources that were tagged with tag to be deleted --dataset_tag TAG   Retrieves datasets that were tagged with tag to be deleted --model_tag TAG     Retrieves models that were tagged with tag to be deleted --prediction_tag TAG   Retrieves predictions that were tagged with tag to be deleted --evaluation_tag TAG   Retrieves evaluations that were tagged with tag to be deleted

 Ensembles
 ---------